Get

 Conclusion

 Hopefully, you can go out and make the world a better place with these small steps.
 Sheltering local feral cats, and providing a fresh water source and some food can significantly improve their quality of life.
+However, the real solution to their suffering is to ensure they are all spayed and neutered before feeding them.
 Extensive improvements come when we make small changes and try to help at least one innocent animal survive through the scorching summer days.

 Featured Image Credit: JancickaL, Pixabay